fullpipe/herald/README.md

 ## Targets

-It's where you will see your success
+It's where you will see your success.
+You could find available target options by `herald nowhere TARGET --help`.

 | Target        | Description                              | Required options       |
 | ----------    | :----------                              | :-----------           |